Are you interested in knowing the latest online shopping statistics and trends?

-Online Shopping and Technology Statistics
+5. Online Shopping Statistics: Technology

-The main reason why chatbots are so popular is that when people want an answer, speed is always part of the equation.
-When people are waiting to speak with a service agent on the phone, it only takes 11 minutes before they get frustrated and hang up.
+The main reason chatbots are so popular is that speed is always part of the equation when people want an answer.
+When people wait to speak with a service agent on the phone, it only takes 11 minutes before they get frustrated and hang up.

-Black Friday and Cyber Monday Statistics
+6. Online Shopping Statistics: Black Friday and Cyber Monday

 But 93% of the biggest spenders, millennials aged 24-35, plan to shop during this weekend.
 And they spend an average of $419.52 per person.